yunik1004/SAiD/README.md

 - `blendshapes_head`: Place the constructed blendshape meshes (head).
 - `templates_head`: Place the template meshes (head).
-- `unposedcleaneddata`: Download the mesh sequences from the [VOCASET](https://voca.is.tue.mpg.de/download.php).
+- `unposedcleaneddata`: Download the mesh sequences (unposed cleaned data) from the [VOCASET](https://voca.is.tue.mpg.de/download.php).

 And then, run the following command: